claire-md/reddit_message_bot/README.md

 # reddit_message_bot
-Uses PRAW to send messages on Reddit.
+Using the Reddit API to send messages.